clecap/dante-wiki-production-old/README.md

 ### Description of Installation

 1. Log in as a normal user and navigate to a directory which shall contain the installation directory.
+2. Ensure that this directory has permission 700
-2. Download the zip archive at https://github.com/clecap/dante-wiki-production/archive/refs/heads/main.zip into directory `dante`.
+3. Download the zip archive at https://github.com/clecap/dante-wiki-production/archive/refs/heads/main.zip into directory `dante`.
-3. Unzip file `main.zip`
+4. Unzip file `main.zip`
-4. Navigate into the newly generated directory `dante-wiki-production-main`
+5. Navigate into the newly generated directory `dante-wiki-production-main`
-4. Edit the configuration file `CONF.sh`.
+6. Edit the configuration file `CONF.sh`.
 The data required in the configuration file is described by comments directly in this file.
 You might want to consult the section on configuration changes below before editing this file.
-5. Run DanteWIki installation script `install-dante.sh` (this may take several minutes).
+7. Run DanteWIki installation script `install-dante.sh` (this may take several minutes).

 ### Command Cheat Sheet for Installation